sourabh-vb/twitter-icon/README.md

 By default, SRSSB is similar to the large format, but with slightly larger icons.
 - Uniform responsiveness applied simultaneously to all buttons.
 In contrast RRSSB hides the labels one-by-one.
 That's not an approach we are familiar with on mainstream websites, and we feel it looks odd, as if there is a bug.
+- Support button prefix text such as "Share this page".
+The RRSSB demo page has text like that, but hard-coded into the page rather than being part of the library.

 ## Performance changes
 - Smaller JS and CSS files for faster download.